 D&B provides credit limit guidance to companies that are interested in lending cash or extending credit to your company.
 While you can use these guidelines to estimate how much credit might be extended to your business or how much credit you should consider asking for, the recommendations are generally far too low to truly impact your immediate need, and certainly won’t reflect your company’s capability to repay the debt.

 While D&B’s guidelines are intended as benchmarks, they do not address whether a particular business can pay a specific amount or whether a particular customer’s total credit limit has been used.
 They are intended to provide a useful starting point and supplement other information credit managers are using in their analysis.
-Lenders will use the recommendations, but also factor in the strength of the corporate credit scores and risk ratings, the company’s assets and financial statements, and historical bank records.
+Lenders may or may not use the recommendations, but they will certainly factor into the equation, along with the strength of the corporate credit scores and risk ratings, the company’s assets and financial statements, and historical bank records over time.

 What factors will impact the credit limit recommendations?